 You’re thinking of starting a super visa application to help bring your parents or grandparents to Canada.
 What’s your first step?
 Purchasing emergency medical travel insurance.
-While many who shop for insurance look at the rates first, it’s important to consider other factors in your purchasing decision.
+While many will first consider ‘how much does it cost for super visa insurance?’, it’s important to consider other factors in your purchasing decision.
 Make sure the benefits meet your loved one’s needs and think about how much emergency medical financial protection may be required in case of a medical emergency.
 Read on for details about what to look for, beyond the rates, when you are shopping for emergency medical travel insurance that meets Canadian super visa requirements.

 Take Notice of Additional Benefits